scilus/scil-documentation/source/intro_to/explore_python.rst

 Jupyter Notebooks
 -----------------------
-Jupyter Notebook: Jupyter Notebook is a web-based interactive computing environment that allows users to create and share documents containing live code, equations, visualizations, and narrative text.
+Jupyter Notebook is a web-based interactive computing environment that allows users to create and share documents containing live code, equations, visualizations, and narrative text.
 Jupyter Notebook is a popular choice for data analysis and scientific computing because it allows for the creation of reproducible research documents that combine code, results, and explanations.
 Additionally, it provides an interactive interface for coding and visualization, making it a useful tool for exploring and presenting data.

 However, it is poorly adapted for processing, large analysis projects or collaborative work.